Macintoshxz/PyRecommender-API/README.md

  - Be sure to change and understand the fields in `config.yaml` below.

 ## Setting up `config.yaml`
-- `file_path`: This should be the path to your (properly formatted) metrics data. **Note**: Depending on your cluster, the absolute path to the metrics should be preceded by the appropriate filesystem prefix (e.g. Amazon S3 uses `s3://`, HDFS uses `file://`, etc.)
+- `file_path`: This should be the path to your properly formatted metrics data in a JSON file. **Note**: Depending on your cluster, the absolute path to the metrics should be preceded by the appropriate filesystem prefix (e.g. Amazon S3 uses `s3://`, HDFS uses `file://`, etc.)
 - `path_to_userid`: Each properly formatted app metric should contain some sort of integer user ID.
 Since JSON metric data may be formatted differently as time goes on, you should specify the nested "path" (in the JSON object) to the user ID attribute.
-        - **Example**: If your JSON metrics are formatted as such:
+        * Example: If your JSON metrics are formatted as such:
  `{"d":{"user_id": 001, "otherData": 123,...}...}` then you should put `["d", "user_id"]` for this field since `user_id` is nested under `d`.
 - `path_to_appid`: Each properly formatted app metric should contain some sort of app ID (for now, it is a String).
 See above for information about this field.
 - `num_threads`: This indicates how many threads Spark will use to run parallel computations on your data.
 The larger the number, the more efficient execution, at the cost of power and memory.
 If running on a large cluster, consider making this number larger.
 - `num_tasks`: Indicates the number of threads Spark will use to sort/group RDDs (see above)
-- `num_features`: This attribute is analogous to the rank of the matrix we choose (a.k.a. the number of singular values in our matrix factorization).
-We reduce the rank of our matrix to compress data, keeping only the most salient features; however, the lower the number, the less accurate the matrix factorization will be in representing the actual User-App rating matrix.
+- `num_features`: This attribute is analogous to the rank of the matrix we choose.
+We reduce the rank of our matrix to compress data, keeping only the most salient features; however, the lower the number, the less accurate the matrix factorization will be in estimating the actual rating matrix.
 The larger the number, we lose memory and efficiency.
 Experiment with this number to find optimal accuracy when predicting recommendations.
+If using a kernel, add the number of extra dimensions to this number.
 - `num_ALS_iterations`: The number of times the Alternating Least Squares algorithm will run.
 Running it too many times will slow runtime as well as overfit data.
-Again, experiment with this.
 ### Running the script
 `recommender.py` is an executable script.
 Simply run `$  ./recommender.py` on the command line with the following arguments:
 - The number of top-rated apps you'd like to view